 Court Fees after Conviction Have To Be Based On Ability To Pay

-If convicted after a trial or a plea bargain of a crime, in addition whatever other punishments are imposed, the trial court has to impose certain fees.
-It is not a probation violation not to pay these fees, but if they aren’t paid at the end of probation then a civil judgment is entered for the amount and it can damage your credit.
-These are different from fines which usually look like some base amount between $100 and $10,000 plus some penalty assessment.
+If you are convicted after a trial or plead guilty to a crime, in addition whatever other punishments are imposed the trial court has to impose certain fees.
+It is not a probation violation not to pay these fees.
+However, if they aren’t paid at the end of probation then a civil judgment is entered for the amount.
+That can damage your credit.
+These are different from fines.
+Fines usually look like some base amount between $100 and $10,000 plus some penalty assessment.
 The fees include court operations fee, court facilities fee and probation or parole revocation fee (which is stayed unless one’s parole/probation is revoked).

 In People v.
-Duenas, Ms. Duenas is a homeless mother of two who suffers from cerebral palsy and can’t work.
+Duenas, the Court held that an indigent defendant is entitled to an ability to pay hearing.
+Ms. Duenas is a homeless mother of two who suffers from cerebral palsy and can’t work.
 She supports her family on public assistance plus what her husband can earn in construction.
 She plead guilty to driving without a license.
 The trial court sentenced her to 30 days jail, $300 fine or 9 additional days in jail and the various court fees.
 Ms. Duenas asked the court for a hearing on her an ability to pay the fees.

-The trial court held a hearing and said Ms. Duenas had the ability to pay and shrugged off the fact that if she didn’t pay it would go to collections.
-The record in the trial court – the unopposed declaration of Ms. Duenas – shows that Ms. Duenas got the driving on a suspended license charge because she got some traffic tickets as a teenager, was unable to pay them and her license was suspended.
+The trial court held a hearing and said Ms. Duenas had the ability to pay.
+The Court shrugged off the fact that if she didn’t pay it would go to collections.
+Ms. Duenas got the driving on a suspended license charge because she got some traffic tickets as a teenager.
+She was unable to pay them and her license was suspended.

 The Court of Appeal starts off their discussion with a quote from Rivera v.
 Orange County Probation Department, a Ninth Circuit Case: